 Tier 4 - Closing the Gap

-Dean Avery is committed to helping students reach a particular goal that may be otherwise out of reach.
-She wants to see demonstrated efforts in each of the previous three tiers before she will consider contributing some of her limited money toward co-sponsorships.
-To apply for Dean Avery funding, contact OSL for instructions.
+The Dean of Students office is committed to helping students reach a particular goal that may be otherwise out of reach.
+The Dean wants to see demonstrated efforts in each of the previous three tiers before they will consider contributing some of their limited money toward co-sponsorships.
+To apply for Dean of Students funding, contact SLICE for instructions.

 Student Business Services provides the opportunity for individuals to charge their student accounts for purchases related to recognized student organization fundraisers.
 Charges collected will then be deposited in the student organization ASOC account.
 Please note that this is a service provided and can be removed without notice if abused.
 Below are the guidelines:

 - Download the sign-up form from Student Business Services (labeled "SBS Account Charge Sheet - Student Club")